Jonathan Demme: Style

 Throughout 1986–2004, Demme was known for his dramatic close-ups in films.
 This style of close-ups involves the character looking directly into the camera during crucial moments.
 According to Demme, this was done to put the viewer into the character's shoes.
 Beginning with Rachel Getting Married (2008), Demme adopted a documentary style of filmmaking.

 He was known for his use of recurring supporting players, including Charles Napier, Harry Northup, Tracey Walter, Ann Dowd, LisaGay Hamilton, Kimberly Elise, Paul Lazar, Ron Vawter, Dean Stockwell, Obba Babatundé, Ted Levine, Paul Le Mat, Mary Steenburgen, Jason Robards, Scott Glenn, and his former producer Roger Corman, as well as casting musicians and bands in roles.
-These included Sister Carol, Chris Isaak, Tunde Adebimpe, the Feelies, Charles Aznavour, Steve Scales, the Flirtations, Manno Charlemagne, Bernie Worrell, David Johansen, Beau Sia, Q Lazzarus, and Rick Springfield.
+These included Sister Carol, Chris Isaak, Tunde Adebimpe, the Feelies, Charles Aznavour, Steve Scales, the Flirtations, Manno Charlemagne, Bernie Worrell, David Johansen, Beau Sia, Q Lazzarus, Robyn Hitchcock, and Rick Springfield.
 In addition to Corman, Demme cast a number of other fellow directors in cameos, including John Sayles, Agnès Varda, George A. Romero, Sidney Lumet, and John Waters.
 Many of these performers received opening credits billing in films they appeared in, despite sometimes having only one or two lines.

 Writer/director Paul Thomas Anderson has paid homage to Demme in his films and has cited him as a major influence in his work.
 In an interview, Anderson jokingly stated that the three filmmakers who inspired him the most are "Jonathan Demme, Jonathan Demme and Jonathan Demme."
 Other directors such as Alexander Payne and Wes Anderson have been known to be inspired by his close-ups in their own work.